 The Child Welfare Training Project

-The BSW Title IV-E Child Welfare Training Project (CWTP) at NAU is a collaborative effort between the Northern Arizona University Social Work program and the Arizona Department of Child Safety (DCS).
+The Title IV-E Child Welfare Training Project (CWTP) at NAU is a collaborative effort between the Northern Arizona University Department of Social Work and the Arizona Department of Child Safety (DCS).
 Directed by Principal Investigator, Dr. Natalie Cawood, “the mission of the CWTP is to prepare social work students to be effective child welfare specialists, who are able to promote the well-being of the children and families involved in the public child welfare system”.

 Funding provided by the Child Welfare Field Education and Student Support Project, a Title IV-E grant.